Santhosh-Mani/Santhosh-Mani.github.io/README.md

 - Developed accurate predictive models and extracted insights, including customer preferences, brand performance, and pricing trends, providing valuable guidance for targeted marketing strategies and inventory management in the e-commerce domain

+### Power BI 360 - - Brick & mortar and e-commerce

+-  Designed a comprehensive Power BI dashboard with multiple views tailored for six key departments (sales, finance, supply chain, executive, marketing, and products) at AtliQ hardware to understand sales trends and facilitate data-driven decisions, which targeted 10% revenue acceleration and 20% reduction in data-related expenses.
+- Integrated and analyzed large datasets with over a million records from two different sources (Excel and MySQL) and Optimized the report with DAX Studio, reducing storage by 30% and enhancing performance by 10%.

 ### Speech Emotion Recognition using Machine Learning Algorithm